-English is at the heart of the curriculum and underpins all other subject areas.
+English is at the heart of our curriculum and underpins all other subject areas.
 At Avenue Primary School, we provide a rich and stimulating language environment so the children can use and develop their reading, writing and speaking and listening skills in all aspects of their learning.

 The more that you read,